wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 We use CMPXCHG to store the lock.
 This is required, because we must not conflict with another CPU that would try to write its own lock in the same field --- in that case, only one CPU can succeed.

-The order of enumeration of ``global_to_local`` must be the same one --- for example, following the numeric order of ``R``.
-This is needed to avoid deadlocks.
-Alternatively we could consider this case rare, and abort instead of waiting.
+Acquiring multiple locks comes with the question of how to avoid deadlocks.
+In this case, it is prevented by ordering the lock acquisitions in the numeric order of the R pointers.
+This should be enough to prevent deadlocks even if two threads have several objects in common in their gcroots.

 The lock's value ``my_lock`` is, precisely, a very large odd number, at least LOCKED (which should be some value like 0xFFFF0000).
 As we can